An eighth century AD Pictish symbol stone has been successfully recovered from an eroding bank in Orkney’s East Mainland.

 A rescue excavation was launched, supported by Historic Environment Scotland and led by ORCA, to recover the artefact before it was damaged by the elements.

 Once the carved stone was carefully lifted, the significance of the find was clear – it was a Class II Pictish symbol stone, probably dating from the eighth century AD.

 The exquisitely carved design was weathered, but an intricately carved cross flanked by the dragon or beast was still clearly visible.
 On the reverse side another Pictish beast design could be seen, it’s open mouth grasping what looked like a staff.

-Nick Card takes up the story,”Carved Pictish Type 2 Stones are rare across Scotland with only 2 of this type having been discovered in Orkney.
+Nick Card explained: “Carved Pictish Type II stones are rare across Scotland with only two of this type having been discovered in Orkney.
 This is therefore a significant find and allows us to examine a piece of art from a period when Orkney society was beginning to embrace Christianity.

 “Because the stone has been properly excavated, we have a better chance of understanding how it relates to the development of the site.”

 The stone has now been removed from the site and is scheduled for conservation work and possible display.
 The site may be re-evaluated with funding being sought for further work.